AI-Hypercomputer/xpk/README.md

 python3 xpk.py cluster create --default-pool-cpu-machine-type=CPU_TYPE ...
 ```

+## Workload creation fails

+Some XPK cluster configuration might be missing, if workload creation fails with the below error.

+`[XPK] b'error: the server doesn\'t have a resource type "workloads"\n'`

+Mitigate this error by re-running your `xpk.py cluster create ...` command, to refresh the cluster configurations.

 ## Permission Issues: `requires one of ["permission_name"] permission(s)`.

 1) Determine the role needed based on the permission error: